Best Amazon Prime Day iPad and iPad Pro Deals in July 2019

-It's almost time for Prime Day iPad deals.
-Yes, now that Apple has refreshed most of its iPad line for 2020, it's a perfect time to grab one of these tablets at a discounted price, especially now that Prime Day deals are ramping up.
+Prime Day iPad deals are still going on day 2 of Amazon's massive savings event, and it's come at just the right time, as Apple's refreshed nearly all of its iPad line for 2020.
+That makes this a perfect opportunity to snatch one of these tablets at a sale price, and get one of the best Prime Day deals for yourself.

-So what early Prime Day iPad deals can you get right now?
-If you want an excellent, all-purpose iPad deal, you can get the new 10.2-inch iPad (32GB) on sale for $299 at Amazon.
-That's the lowest price we've seen for Apple's new tablet.
-Want a larger screen?
-B&H Photo is taking up to $400 off the 12.9-inch iPad Pro (2018) with prices starting at $799.
+So, looking past the deals that have already came and went, what Prime Day iPad deals can you get right now?
+One of the best iPad deals right now finds 7.9-inch iPad Mini on sale for $349.
+That's $49 off, and pretty close to the cheapest price we've seen for this tablet all year (this deal is good for all colorways).
+Also, the brand-new 8th Gen iPad is $299 at B&H, a $30 off deal that Amazon ran out of earlier.

+Need a larger screen?
+B&H Photo is taking up to $350 off the 12.9-inch iPad Pro (2018) with prices starting at $799.
+(You can save $400 when you bundle an iPad Pro with a Magic Keyboard.)
 It's one of the biggest Prime Day iPad deals we've seen, pun-intended, and one of our favorite deals overall.
 Other cheap iPad deals you can get right now are listed below.

 - 7.9" iPad Mini (64GB): was $399 now $349 @ Amazon